ClojureBridgeLondon/workshop-content-gitbook/development-tools/editor-guides/lighttable-windows7.md

 If you have never used the command prompt before, you may want to spend some time [reading up on command prompt basics](http://dosprompt.info/).
 For the rest of this setup, I will tell you to run commands in your command prompt.
 When I say that, I mean "type the command into the command prompt and press the Return key."

 On other operating systems, the command prompt is called the terminal.
-We will use the terms terminal, command prompt, and command line interchangably.
+We will use the terms terminal, command prompt, and command line interchangeably.

 ## Install Git